deadlyvipers/dojo_rules/introduction.md

 ﻿# About Robert Salmon
 My name is Robert Salmon.
 I am a web developer from London.
+My favourite Code School path is JavaScript.